aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 ============================

 You can run a multi-machine, distributed PyTorch training using the PyTorch Estimator.
 By default, PyTorch objects will submit single-machine training jobs to SageMaker.
-If you set ``train_instance_count`` to be greater than one, multi-machine training jobs will be launched when ``fit`` is called.
+If you set ``instance_count`` to be greater than one, multi-machine training jobs will be launched when ``fit`` is called.
 When you run multi-machine training, SageMaker will import your training script and run it on each host in the cluster.